diyappokar584/Customer_behavior_analysis/README.md

 ---

 ## overview
 This project is a comprehensive data analytics workflow that includes data loading, exploratory data analysis (EDA), data cleaning, SQL querying, dashboard building, report creation, and presentation using a PowerPoint deck.
-It leverages Python, SQL, Power BI, and Gamma to provide a complete end-to-end data solution.
+It leverages Python, SQL, Power BI to provide a complete end-to-end data solution.

 ---